Squire (character): Beryl Hutchinson

 She appeared in issues of Batman and Robin helping Dick Grayson in his attempts to resurrect Batman with the Lazarus Pit by placing his body in it but it is revealed that it is not Bruce Wayne's body but a clone made during Final Crisis.
 Knight and Squire also battle a British crime lord and help Dick Grayson fight the clone.

 Knight and Squire later appeared in an eponymous limited series written by Paul Cornell.
 In #4 of this series, it is revealed that Beryl sought out the Knight when he was in a drunken and depressed state after his father's death, having been asked to help him by her mother.
 The full connection between the Sheldrake and Hutchinson families have yet to be revealed.
 Over the course of the series, Beryl begins a relationship with the reformed villain Shrike (Dennis Ennis - following Beryl being named after Beryl the Peril by referencing Dennis the Menace).

 She also briefly shares an adventure with Batgirl while she is in London as part of a mission for Batman Incorporated.
 The two heroines fix a crack in the space/time continuum that nearly freezes the entire planet in time for eternity.

 In Batman Incorporated, Squire and Knight participate in Batman's war against the Leviathan organization led by Ra's al Ghul's daughter Talia al Ghul.
-During a battle with Heretic (clone of Talia's son), Cyril is killed.
-Over the course of the series Beryl takes on the mantle of The Knight She attempts to avenge Cyril's death, but is stopped by Batman only for Talia to kill The Heretic herself.
-Beryl is seen in the last issue fighting alongside other Batman Inc. members against the last remains of Leviathan.
+During a battle with Heretic (Damian Wayne's clone), Cyril is killed.
+Over the course of the series Beryl takes on the mantle of The Knight She attempts to avenge Cyril's death, but is stopped by Batman only for Talia to kill Heretic herself.
+Beryl is seen in the last issue fighting alongside other Batman Inc. members against the remains of Leviathan.

+Amina Eluko

+Amina Eluko is a Black British woman who is the most recent incarnation of the Squire under Hutchinson.
+During the events of Doomsday Clock #5, the sequel series to Watchmen, she was appointed to the role as a part of Knights Inc, a UK defense force.
+Despite being mentioned, she physically debuted in the six-issue limited series Batman: The Detective in April of 2021.